 Overall, with proper care and attention, red-eared slider turtles can live up to 30 years in captivity.
 It is important to provide them with a suitable habitat, clean water and a balanced diet in order to ensure their longevity and health.
 Regular check-ups with a veterinarian are also essential for keeping your pet turtle healthy and happy throughout its lifetime.

-See also What is Reticulated python Animal
+See also What is Ringed Kingfisher Animal

 Breeding Habits of Red-Eared Slider Animal